coinbase/multisig-tool/README.md

 We use the [BitcoinJS](https://github.com/bitcoinjs/bitcoinjs-lib) library to handle HD wallets, Bitcoin keys, addresses and transactions.

-We used this command to build the [`lib/bitcoinjs.js`](https://github.com/coinbase/multisig-tool/blob/master/lib/bitcoinjs.js):

-1. Install packages with `npm`:

-    `npm install bitcoinjs-lib --save`

-2. Use `browserify` to resolve dependencies:

-    `browserify -r bitcoinjs-lib -r buffer > lib/bitcoinjs.js`

 ### BIP38

 We use the [BIP38](https://github.com/cryptocoinjs/bip38) library to decrypt the encrypted shared key seeds.

-To build the [`multisig/bip38.js`](https://github.com/coinbase/multisig-tool/blob/master/multisig/bip38.js) we used:
+To build the [`multisig/bip38.js`](https://github.com/coinbase/multisig-tool/blob/master/lib/multisig/bip38.js) we used:

 1. Install packages with `npm`: